abbyyan3/NBZIMM-tutorial/ZIGMMs-longitudinal.md

 ## Introduction

-This function sets up and fits zero-inflated (gaussian, negative binomial, and Poisson) mixed models for analyzing zero-inflated continuous or count responses with multilevel data structures (for example, clustered data and longitudinal studies).
+This function sets up and fits zero-inflated gaussian mixed models for analyzing zero-inflated continuous or count responses with multilevel data structures (for example, clustered data and longitudinal studies).

 ## Installation
 You can install our NBZIMM package by downloading NBZIMM_1.0.zip.